AlexaContreras/ClientFrontendReact/README.md

 For the realization of the project we have used React with Webpack from 0, ReactRouter for the dynamic routes, API Context to manage the state, Proptypes to validate the parameters, React Helmet for SEO and finally SCSS to manage the styles and react-content-loader to create custom loaders.

+## Server 💪
+For the server, we used Node with Express, which allowed us to manage the different endpoints requested within the application.
+ * NodeJS
+ * Express

+You can see the repository at this link [ServerNode](https://github.com/AlexaContreras/ServerNode).

 ## Deploy 🙌😎
+You can see the application running in production through this link: [MELIApp](https://alexacontreras.github.io/ClientFrontendReact/#/).

+The server is uploaded on heroku.